20 Best Trap Workout and Exercises for Mass and Strength

 2. Hold two light dumbbells or weight plates.

-3. Lift both dumbbells up as high as you can while forming a letter Y with your arms and torso.
+3. Lift both dumbbells up as high as possible while forming a letter Y with your arms and torso.

 4. Hold this position for two seconds before returning the dumbbells to the starting position.